aws-samples/smart-home-iot-alexa-workshop/README.md

 This is the companion GitHub repository for the AWS blog post  https://aws.amazon.com/blogs/iot/?p=3527

-This repo will contain all relevant code and CloudFormation templates needed to complete the step-by-step tutorial at the above AWS blog.
+This repo will contain all relevant code and CloudFormation templates needed to complete the AWS blog linked above.

 ## License